 A VPN that uses secure VPN protocols and offers strong encryption ensures your safety as you surf the internet.
 When you look for a VPN, check for a no-logging policy to make sure that the VPN doesn’t collect any information transmitted through the network.
 You should also look for a kill switch, so your IP address remains protected even if the connection is unexpectedly interrupted.

 In addition to security, you should look for a VPN that has an extensive server network.
 A VPN assigns you a different IP address, effectively masking the IP address provided by your internet service provider.
-So, a VPN with Japanese servers can assign you a local IP address.
+So, a VPN with Japanese servers can assign you a Japanese IP address.
 Some VPNs offer a dedicated IP address, which can help you stay off the blocklist and bypass streaming restrictions.

 You can also use a VPN to bypass geoblocks and access geo-blocked content.
 If you look forward to streaming your favorite shows on Netflix U.S. while in Japan, make sure you choose a VPN that offers fast connection speeds for buffer-free streaming.